Vessel Delivery & Handover Services

 • Priority repair planning before first voyage

-• Steel repair, pipe repair and machinery repair coordination
+• Steel repair, pipe repair and machinery repair follow-up

 • Class recommendation follow-up